Quick answer

 The workflow that actually works

 Most shipped indie games in 2026 combine tools.
 Generate 20 sprite variations with AI, pick the best ones, refine in a pixel editor — Aseprite, Piskel, or the Sprite AI editor.
-Fix details, adjust colors to match your palette.
+Fix details, match palette.

 For hero characters, draw manually.
 For the 50 item icons and enemy variants that would take weeks by hand?
 Let AI handle the first draft.